-Ancient Greece was magnificent, relatively sophisticated, and age of advancement in art, poetry, philosophy, politics, and technology.
+Ancient Greece was magnificent; relatively sophisticated; and is known for its age of advancement in art, poetry, philosophy, politics, and technology.

-But, in its history, from 429 to 426 BC, Greece lost an estimated count of 75,000 to 100,000 people, not from war, but in an epidemic known as the Plague of Athens.
-And ancient Greece was not alone.
+But from 429 to 426 BC, Greece lost an estimated count of 75,000 to 100,000 people, not from war, but in an epidemic known as the Plague of Athens.
+And Ancient Greece was not alone.

 Epidemics continue to threaten humanity, losing millions of lives and fracturing civilizations.
-One of the most devastating pandemics that took 30 to 60 percent of the population of Europe and killed 75 to 200 million people in Eurasia is the Black Death.
+This was one of the most devastating pandemics.
+In fact, it took 30 to 60 percent of the population of Europe and killed 75 to 200 million people in Eurasia is the Black Death.

-Known as the bubonic plague, the disease was caused by the Yersinia pestis and believed to have originated in Central Asia and spread throughout the Mediterranean and Europe from 1346 to 1353.
+Known as the bubonic plague, the disease was caused by the Yersinia pestis.
+Many believe it had origins in Central Asia and spread throughout the Mediterranean and Europe from 1346 to 1353.
 The Black Death re-formed the landscape of Europe.
 It created upheavals in religion, social, and economic facets of Europe that went on to impact its history.

-The year 2016 recorded 11.5 million misusers of prescription opioid with 42,249 people dead from an opioid overdose (that is about 116 people every day), and 2.1 million individuals had an opioid disorder.
+The year 2016 recorded 11.5 million misusers of prescription opioids with 42,249 people dead from an overdose (that is about 116 people every day), and 2.1 million individuals had an opioid disorder.
 In less than two decades, from the 1990s, the figures have quadrupled.

 Last year, US President Donald Trump declared a national public health emergency on opioid addiction.

-An opioid is a drug drawn from opium or poppy tears which is a dried latex from the opium poppy.
+An opioid is a drug from opium or poppy tears, which is a dried latex from the opium poppy plant.
 Since pre-historic times, opium has been collected for food, medicine, ritual, and recreational use.
 It also led to two wars between Britain and China in 1839 to 1842 and 1856 to 1860 in what is dubbed the Opium Wars.

 An opioid is not supposed to be bad.
-It was meant to help patients deal with pain.
-In fact, the body creates natural opioids which are released when you hurt yourself.
+The intention behind its introduction was to help patients deal with pain.
+In fact, the body creates and releases natural opioids when you hurt yourself.

 But, the substance which acts on receptors (widely distributed in the brain and found in the spinal cord and digestive tract), can stop the body’s production of its opioids with habitual use.